Boca Juniors: Futsal

+Boca Juniors men's compete in Primera División de Futsal, the top division of the futsal league system and organised by AFA.

+The club is the 2nd most winning team (after Club Pinocho) of Primera División, with 13 titles.
+One of those came in 2017 when they defeated Kimberley in the finals.

+The men's team won those thirteen league championship in 1992, 1993, 1997 Clausura, 1998 Apertura, 2003 Clausura, 2011 Clausura, 2012 Apertura, 2013 Apertura, 2013 Clausura, 2014 Apertura, 2014 Clausura, 2017, 2020–21.

+Boca also has a women's futsal team which plays in the Campeonato de Futsal Femenino, they won the inaugural tournament in 2004 and won it again in 2014.

 Volleyball

-Boca Juniors has a professional volleyball team that won the Metropolitan championship in 1991, 1992 and 1996, and achieved the second place in the 1996–97 A1 season.
+Boca Juniors has a men's professional volleyball team that won the Metropolitan championship in 1991, 1992 and 1996, and achieved the second place in the 1996–97 A1 season.

 Because of a lack of sponsors, the team was disbanded, but later it was reincorporated through the coaching of former Boca player Marcelo Gigante; after playing in the second division, it returned to the A1 league in 2005.

-In August 2015 it was announced that Boca Juniors's volleyball team would not participate in the Argentine major league (A1) from 2016.
+In August 2015 it was announced that Boca Juniors's volleyball team would not participate in the Liga Argentina de Voleibol – Serie A1 from 2016.
 The decision was personally taken by Boca Juniors chairman, Daniel Angelici.

 The club alleged that taking part in a professional league resulted in a hugh commercial deficit so Boca Juniors declined to participate, although the volleyball department had reached an agreement with several sponsors which would put the money to cover the costs (about A$ 3 million).